-The Group enters into joint venture arrangements which are involved in property investment or development.
-The application of the equity method of accounting for the joint venture investments is predicated on the Group having joint control with the other party(ies) under the arrangement.
+The Group has interests in joint ventures and associates which are involved in property investment or development and are accounted for using the equity method.
+An associate is an entity over which the Group has significant influence.
+The classification of an interest in an entity as a joint venture is predicated on the Group having joint control with the other party(ies) under the arrangement.